 Proposed method

-In this contirubtion, it is proposed to adjust the order based on the type of prediction partition.
+In this contribution, it is proposed to adjust the order based on the type of prediction partition.
 By arranging the merge_subblock_flag and the merge_triangle_flag, which are syntaxes related to the type of prediction partition, sequentially, the proposed method can provide flexibility for further syntax changes.
 The reason that the merge_subblock_flag is positioned at the front is that the coding efficiency of affine prediction and sbTMVP is the highest.
 In addition, the merge_triangle_flag is placed after that to determine block-level merge and triangle-level merge.

 In order to maintain consistency according to the type of prediction partitions, this contribution changes the order of the syntaxes as Table1.
 In addition, Figure 3 represents the flowchart of the proposed parsing process of merge_data().